alessandrobaldo/PredictionModelsInForexMarkets/README.md

 The study-case also required to test a more common Convolution Network, able to exploit the spatial domain of the features.
 Indeed, the data format is such that similarity between the features are also enhanced by their contiguous positions in the image.
 The main block of the network is thus composed of a Conv2D layer, followed by a MaxPooling2D layer and a BatchNormalization operation.
 The activation function is a ReLU (Rectified Linear Unit), in order to prevent overfitting.
 Such block is then repeated according to the numerosity of the filters, and it is then aggregated to three Dense layers of progressively decreasing dimensions (16-4-1).
 The former is characterized by a ReLU activation and a Dropout operation to counterbalance overfitting, a BatchNormalization is applied too.
 The last two layers are instead respectively set with a ReLU and a Linear activation functions.
-The final network structures, as well as the choice of the hyper-parameters are treated more extensively in **Appendix [app:CNN]**.
+The final network structures, as well as the choice of the hyper-parameters are treated more extensively in **Appendix CNN**.

 Linear and Bayesian Ridge Regression
 ------------------------------------